 - Melt the butter in a small saucepan over medium-low heat.
 Whisk in the cocoa powder, milk, and vanilla.
 Slowly incorporate the powdered sugar, whisking until combined.

 - By this time, the cake should have cooled for about 5-10 minutes but still be warm, pour the icing over the cake and work quickly to spread it evenly.
 Cool completely before serving.

-- Frosted Pumpkin Bars, also made in sheet cake form, are another potluck crowd-pleaser that can be eaten with or without a fork!
+If you liked this recipe check out these Frosted Pumpkin Bars, another potluck crowd-pleaser that can be eaten with or without a fork!